 Commit to being better

-Undoubtedly, current world issues have forever changed how we think, live and teach students.
+Undoubtedly, the pandemic and racial demonstrations around the world have forever changed how we think, live and teach students.
 I believe taking steps to help improve their lives through our teaching makes us an asset they can begin to count on — especially when many haven’t felt supported previously.
 As we work to fill our knowledge gaps about what plagues our students and plan relevant lessons that integrate SEL, we must bear in mind that although all of this requires consistency, reflection and patience, it is necessary to prepare ourselves appropriately for students.

 My sincerest gratitude to Dr. William Wright, Dr. Shamica Long-Lane,Tammi Ward, Dee Biggers and Katrina Futrell for helping to inspire and implement this work with amazing teachers at Hertford County Public Schools.